Cian-Murray-Doyle/Food-Price-Forecast/README.md

 Exploring food pricing trends in Rwanda, agriculture accounts for 30% of Rwanda's economy and over 60% of its export earnings.

-In this project we create forecasting functions to automate the projections of food prices.
+In this project, we create forecasting functions to automate the projections of food prices.

 Skills Showcased: